-Another component that was added to the BRGMON-8 program in Year 4 (2016) was measurement of sedimentation rate related to inputs from the Carpenter diversion inflows.
-In order to monitor the extent of this sedimentation and more closely document it by season and diversion flow volume, a set of sedimentation samplers were deployed in each of the 3 longitudinal sections (inflow, mid, and outflow) of Seton Lake, and the outflow section of Anderson Lake, starting this year.
+Temperature monitoring in Seton and Anderson Lakes, and measurement of sedimentation rate related to inputs from the Carpenter diversion inflows continued in Year 5 (2017).
+Initiated in Year 4 (2016), the set of sedimentation samplers were deployed in each of the three longitudinal sections (inflow, mid, and outflow) of Seton Lake, and the outflow section of Anderson Lake.
+The purpose is to monitor differences in the thermal profiles and the extent of sedimentation among locations by season and diversion flow volume.

-A habitat mapping survey was conducted in Seton Lake in Year 3 (2015), but not in Year 4.
-It was not considered necessary to repeat this survey in back-to-back years given the expectation of minimal variation in the results related to the minimal extent of surface elevation fluctuation (relative to Downton and Carpenter reservoirs) among seasons and years, and minimal change in habitat distribution across this period.
-A habitat mapping survey of Anderson Lake is planned for Year 5 (2017), to provide an equivalent set of shoreline habitat information for comparison between the two lakes.
-Other than these changes, all other monitoring components conducted in Year 3 (2015) were repeated in Year 4 (2016).
+A habitat mapping survey was conducted in Anderson Lake in Year 5 (2017), equivalent to the survey of Seton Lake that was completed in Year 3 (2015), to provide a comparable set of shoreline habitat information for the two lakes.
+Other than these changes, all other monitoring components conducted in Years 3 and 4 (2015 and 2016) were repeated in Year 5 (2017).